Amir-yazdanmanesh/MPAndroidChart/README.md

-Please give me your pull requests, this project is update versian of MPAndroidChart, help me to keep it update
+Please consider submitting your pull requests.
+This project is an updated version of MPAndroidChart, and I'm seeking your help to keep it up-to-date.

 ### Gradle Setup